2016 New York Giants season: Week 1: at Dallas Cowboys

 Victor Cruz played his first NFL game in 700 days and the Giants fought hard with rookies Dak Prescott and Ezekiel Elliott in their pro debuts.
 The Cowboys could only muster 3 field goals in the first half as a Dez Bryant touchdown catch was overturned after review.
-Giants rookie wide receiver Sterling Shepard caught his first career touchdown pass from Eli Manning giving the Giants a 13-9 halftime lead.
+Giants rookie wide receiver Sterling Shepard caught his first career touchdown pass from Eli Manning giving the Giants a 13–9 halftime lead.
 Cruz had 4 catches for 34 yards and the game-winning touchdown with 6 minutes to play.
 On the last play of the game, Cowboys wide receiver Terrance Williams caught a pass that put Dallas near field goal range but chose to stay in bounds to get extra yards.
 The clock ran out before Prescott could get another play, and the Giants started 1–0 for the first time since 2010.

-The Giants snapped a three game losing streak in Dallas and Ben McAdoo won his first game as an NFL coach.
+The Giants won their first game in Dallas since 2012 and Ben McAdoo won his first game as an NFL coach.

+As of 2025, this is the most recent time the Giants defeated the Cowboys at AT&T Stadium.

 Week 2: vs. New Orleans Saints

-All the fans and media expected another shootout like the 52-49 game the year earlier, but oddly enough, the game was very low scoring as neither offense could capitalize on their opportunities.
-The Giants led 7-3 at halftime, their only score coming from a field goal blocked by Johnathan Hankins which Janoris Jenkins returned for a touchdown.
+All the fans and media expected another shootout like the 52–49 game the year earlier, but oddly enough, the game was very low scoring as neither offense could capitalize on their opportunities.
+The Giants led 7–3 at halftime, their only score coming from a field goal blocked by Johnathan Hankins which Janoris Jenkins returned for a touchdown.

 Despite a key fumble earlier in the game, the Giants drove down the field and Victor Cruz made the game's decisive catch at the Saints 2-yard line in the final minutes.
 Josh Brown kicked the game-winning field goal and the Giants improved to 2–0 for the first time since 2009.
 Eli Manning had 368 passing yards in the win.

 Week 3: vs. Washington Redskins

 This was a highly anticipated game after the Redskins added Josh Norman and would be the first time facing Odell Beckham Jr. since their incident the prior season.
 After Eli Manning threw an interception early in the fourth quarter, Beckham was seen striking the kicking net in frustration.
 The Redskins, who were 0–2 this season, picked off Manning again at the last second to seal a 29–27 Washington victory, which stunned MetLife Stadium.
-This was the only home loss the Giants suffered in the 2016 season.
+This was the Giants' first home loss to the Redskins since 2011.

 Center Weston Richburg was ejected in the loss for pushing Norman in the 4th quarter, which proved costly.
+The push was his second unsportsmanlike conduct penalty, causing an automatic ejection under a new rule that the NFL had implemented in the aftermath of the previous incident between Beckham and Norman.